-

 garden notes no 29, dahlias, bees, Keats again, a little rant, a mountain memory

 What bees and sparrows have in common is their ability to ignore the human presence.
 This makes it easier to “take part in their existence”.
-(Keats, see Garden Notes no 21, but here it is again: “I scarcely remember counting … Continue reading
+(Keats, see Garden Notes no 21, picking about the gravel.
+Verbascum, foxglove, Koelreuteria, etc. but here … Continue reading

 Posted in Uncategorized